fleetdm/fleet/handbook/product.md

   release.
 - The feature flag will not be advertised.
 For example, advertising in the documentation on fleetdm.com/docs, release notes, release blog posts, and Twitter.

-Fleet's feature flag guidelines was borrowed from GitLab's ["When to use feature flags" section](https://about.gitlab.com/handbook/product-development-flow/feature-flag-lifecycle/#when-to-use-feature-flags) of their handbook.
+Fleet's feature flag guidelines is borrowed from GitLab's ["When to use feature flags" section](https://about.gitlab.com/handbook/product-development-flow/feature-flag-lifecycle/#when-to-use-feature-flags) of their handbook.
 Check out [GitLab's "Feature flags only when needed" video](https://www.youtube.com/watch?v=DQaGqyolOd8) for an explanation of the costs of introducing feature flags.

 ## Competition